SnirShnitzer/yad2-tracker/README.md

 - Tracks seen ads to detect new ones
 - Sends email notifications with new listings
 - Saves progress in JSON file
-- Scheduled execution every 15 minutes
+- Scheduled execution every hour

 ## Setup